ABOUT BOM SPECIES LIST BUTTERFLY HISTORY PIONEER LEPIDOPTERISTS METHODS

 Photo T. Murray Tully Lake Athol 6-27-2004

 Bog Copper undoubtedly decreased in eastern Massachusetts between 1900 and 2000, as industrial and suburban development obliterated many bogs and wet meadows (Table 2).
 Scudder reports Bog Copper from many eastern Massachusetts locations where it cannot be found today.
-He lists specimens from “Andover (Sanborn, Clapp), "the great meadows between Belmont and Lexington," “abundant” (Thaxter), Malden “hundreds” (F.H.
-Sprague), Newton (Faxon, Minot), West Roxbury (Faxon), Cambridge and Milton (Harris) and Walpole (Guild) (1889: 988).”
+He lists specimens from “Andover (Sanborn, Clapp), "the great meadows between Belmont and Lexington," “abundant” (Thaxter), Malden “hundreds” (F. H. Sprague), Newton (Faxon, Minot), West Roxbury (Faxon), Cambridge and Milton (Harris) and Walpole (Guild) (1889: 988).”
 It is not found in any of these towns except Walpole today.

 North of Boston on Cape Ann, a colony in Gloucester, perhaps in the area now called Dogtown, was known by 1896.
 F. H. Sprague collected six specimens there July 4, 1896; these are still extant and in good condition in the Harvard MCZ.
 W. T. M Forbes collected there again in 1931 and 1939; specimens are at Cornell.
 This colony may or may not still be in existence; but there is a small, better-known colony today in Rockport.
-Also north of Boston, C. V. Blackburn collected Bog Copper in Stoneham –probably in what is now Middlesex Fells— on July 23, 1933 (AMNH).
+Also north of Boston, C. V. Blackburn collected Bog Copper in Stoneham –probably in what is now Middlesex Fells— on July 23, 1933 (AMNH; Furman U.).
 A. H. Clark found it in Essex in 1924 or 1925 (Clark 1925).
 It was in Tyngsboro in 1915 (MCZ), and W. Winter found it in nearby Dunstable in the mid-1970's (MCZ).
 There are no recent records from any of these towns, even from Middlesex Fells despite many visits by butterfly watchers.

-Specimens from the huge and wonderful Hockamock Swamp in the southeastern Massachusetts towns of Raynham, Taunton, Norton, Easton, Bridgewater, and West Bridgewater begin in 1932.
-Many collectors documented Bog Copper there in 1932-1936: there are specimens from E.T Learned at AMNH, C.L. and P.S.
-Remington at Yale, D.J.
-Lennox at UNH, and others at the Smithsonian and at McGuire Center.
+South of Boston, specimens from the huge and wonderful Hockamock Swamp in the towns of Raynham, Taunton, Norton, Easton, Bridgewater, and West Bridgewater date from 1932.
+Many collectors documented Bog Copper there in the 1930's: there are specimens from E.T Learned at AMNH, C.L. and P.S.
+Remington at Yale, D. J. Lennox at UNH, and others at the Smithsonian and the McGuire Center.
 There are no current MBC or Atlas records from this area, but it has not been visited recently.

 Scudder (1899) reports Bog Copper absent from west of the Connecticut River valley.
-This is still the case today according to recent MBC records (see current map below).
+This is still the case today according to recent MBC records (see map below).

 Scudder and other early lepidopterists were not familiar with Bog Copper’s host plant or early life stages.
 These were finally described in great detail in the 1980s (Wright, 1983).
 The sole host plant is cranberry; usually Large Cranberry (Vaccinium macrocarpon), but also Small Cranberry (V. oxycoccos), both of which are common in Massachusetts.
 Beyond these, this species has not adopted any new host plants so far as is known and is not among the "Switchers."